NPP

 Swift is an agile spacecraft designed to investigate one of the universe's most elusive phenomena: gamma-ray bursts.
 Gamma-ray bursts are high energy explosions that occur nearly once a day from random locations across the sky.
 Scientists suspect the bursts maybe be produced by the birth of black holes or death of stars, but no one knows for sure.
 In order to find out, scientists need a spacecraft with powerful telescopes and quick reflexes to capture gamma-ray bursts as they flash and leave a lingering afterglow.
 Swift is precisely such a spacecraft.

-+ Go to Web Site
+Swift Web Site

 STATUS: Launch Successful, 1.6.2003